-Old Hollywood meets new in Mickey One, a neglected thriller from 1965 directed by Arthur Penn and starring Warren Beatty, both of whom would upend the cosy certainties of a sclerotic industry with Bonnie and Clyde two years later and run through a few of the possibilities here.
+Old Hollywood meets new in Mickey One, a neglected thriller from 1965 directed by Arthur Penn and starring Warren Beatty, both of whom would upend the cosy certainties of a sclerotic industry with Bonnie and Clyde two years later.
+They run through a few of the possibilities here.

-The thriller side of things is 1950s, as are the monochrome looks and wiseguy supporting characters.
-The surrealism is 1960s, as if some of the zany attitude of The Monkees TV show (which would air on TV at the end of the following year) was being given a try-out.
+The 1950s and 1960s are in constant dialogue.
+The thriller side of things is 1950s, so are the monochrome looks and wiseguy supporting characters.
+The surrealism is 1960s, as if the zaniness of The Monkees TV show (which would air the following year) was being given a try-out.
 The saxophone of Stan Getz – another of the bridges from 1950s to 1960s – parps away improvisationally on the soundtrack, 50s jazzy rather than 60s lounge-y.

-Clearly made for little money, with post-dubbed sound allowing director Penn to shoot in a more freeform style using light rigs, Mickey One’s monochrome looks also tell a story of a film no one really expected much from.
+Clearly made for little money, with post-dubbed sound allowing director Penn to shoot with light rigs in a freeform style, Mickey One’s monochrome looks also tell a story of a film no one really expected much from.
 Penn was a TV guy, in the days when that mattered.
-The writer was a comedy guy and also from TV, in fact Alan Surgal never wrote another film screenplay.
+The writer was a comedy guy and also from TV.
+In fact Alan Surgal never wrote another film screenplay.
 And Beatty, though a star since 1961’s Splendor in the Grass, wasn’t yet the sort of name who could open a film.

 The collision of old and new is most obvious in the backstage scenes.
-As the film opens the conversation that Mickey (not yet called Mickey) has with Mob go-between Ruby Lapp is given extra old-school heft because minor character Lapp is played by Franchot Tone, a Hollywood name and star of the 1930s and 1940s, who is weary-looking and would be dead within three years.
+As the film opens the conversation that Mickey has with Mob go-between Ruby Lapp is given extra heft because Lapp is played by Franchot Tone, a Hollywood name and star of the 1930s and 1940s, who is a minor character here.
+Weary-looking, Tone would be dead within three years.

 Later, when Mickey embarks on his suicidally dumb comeback, he gets an agent, the dog-eared Berson (Teddy Hart), whose scenes with club booker Castle (Hurd Hatfield) couldn’t be more juxtapositional – Berson in wide-lapel pinstripes and tatty pork-pie hat, the hatless Castle drinking a smoothie, and extolling the virtues of organic food in his suit with narrow lapels.
 Later, he’s seen using an electric toothbrush.
 Modern.